What does the CCPG cover?

 - A successful FAFSA or CADAA applicant;

-- Able to maintain a 2.0 cumulative grade point average;
+- Maintain a 2.0 cumulative grade point average;

-- Enrolled in 12 units or more per semester and;
+- Enrolled in and complete 12 units or more per semester and;

 - Not otherwise eligible for CCPG (Students who are CCPG eligible will be awarded the CCPG in place of the GCCPromise.
 The two awards are not stackable)